futuregrid/rain/doc/source/quickstart.rst

   <https://portal.futuregrid.org/tutorials/openstack>`_).
 User
   credentials should be in his ``HOME`` directory of the India cluster.
-After uncompressing the credentials file, user will find the ``novarc`` file that contains important information about Nimbus and the user.
+After uncompressing the credentials file, user will find the ``novarc`` file that contains important information about OpenStack and the user.

 * If users want to register and run images on Nimbus, they need a